tony-azevedo/LabelSelectedFramesForDLC/README.md

 see https://github.com/AlexEMG/DeepLabCut

 Currently, generating a training set for DeepLabCut (DLC) requires opening randomly selected frames in FIJI or another editor.
-This script allows the user label the random frames in MATLAB and to proofread the labeling.
+This script allows the user to label the random frames in MATLAB and to proofread the labeling.

 # Requirements